masanori840816/SetMaterialsFromGallery/README.md

-# AndroidPluginTest
+# SetMaterialsFromGallery
-This is the test project for Android native plugin of Unity.
+This is the native plugin of Unity for Android and iOS.

 ## Description
 * show gallery app by pushing button.